Mandelag/scala/access-service/README.md

 This takes advantage for not just multiple cores in a single machine, but also for multiple cores in multiple machines.

+This program will try to read csv and process it per row in parallel accross multiple cores and multiple nodes.

 Akka provides the right-level of abstraction over concepts and problems related to programming in a distributed environment.
 Those abstraction and problems helps me learn to build a reactive, or just better application.
-Highly recommend anyone who wish to be a better software engineer to learn this!
+Highly recommend this anyone who wish to be a better software engineer to learn this!

 ## How to build